AnubisCatCA/CompTIA-A-Notes/README.md

 # 💻 CompTIA A+ Notes

-Welcome to my bilingual CompTIA A+ study notes (English titles with Chinese explanations 🇨🇦🇨🇳).
+Welcome to my bilingual CompTIA A+ study notes .This is the beginning of my notes for studying CompTIA-A+, and also the beginning of my adaptation to using Github.

 ## 🧩 Table of Contents
 ### 📘 Core 1 (220-1201)